mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/gatekeeper-policies-as-oci-artifacts.md

 ## Ready for another Gatekeeper policy?

-Actually, let's leverage Gatekeeper one last time here, based on what we just concluded:
+Actually, let's create a Gatekeeper policy one more time here, based on what we just concluded:

-> OCI artifacts are now just seen like any container images for your Kubernetes clusters as they are pulled from OCI registries.
+> _OCI artifacts are now just seen like any container images for your Kubernetes clusters as they are pulled from OCI registries._

 So let's create a Gatekeeper policy for this too, where we could could make sure that any OCI artifacts pulled by Config Sync are just coming from our own private Artifact Registry repository.

-Define a `ConstraintTemplate` which could ensure that container images begin with a string from the specified list:
+Define a `ConstraintTemplate` which could ensure that OCI images begin with a string from the specified list:
 ```
 cat <<EOF> rsyncallowedrepos.yaml
 apiVersion: templates.gatekeeper.sh/v1
 kind: ConstraintTemplate
 metadata:
   annotations:
-    description: Requires container images to begin with a string from the specified list.
+    description: Requires OCI images to begin with a string from the specified list.
   name: rsyncallowedrepos
 spec:
   crd: